Analyzing developer discussions on EU and US privacy legislation compliance in GitHub repositories: Related work

 Issues have been studied in earlier work to understand the overall adoption of issue trackers, the relevant categories, how they are used by the project community, and how they relate to project success~\citep{bissyande2013got}. \cite{khalajzadeh2022diverse} analyzed issue comments from 12 projects on GitHub, examining human-centric issues, and \emph{Privacy \& Security} was among the issues found.
 In the area of privacy, it was investigated whether positive discussions on privacy-related issues can predict privacy compliance, using GitHub and Jira issues~\citep{guber2023empirical}.
 The preliminary results of the work achieved around 86\% accuracy in automatically identifying privacy-related issues using supervised machine learning techniques.
 In this work, no law analysis was used.

 A taxonomy of privacy-relevant requirements was created using GDPR, the ISO/IEC 29100 privacy framework, the Thailand Personal Data Protection Act (PDPA) and the Asia-Pacific Economic Cooperation (APEC) privacy framework~\citep{sangaroonsilp2023taxonomy}.
 The issue reports of Chrome and Moodle were then classified in the taxonomy, and it was found that in Moodle privacy-relevant issues were resolved faster and had fewer comments than non-privacy issues, while in Chrome they took longer to resolve and had more comments.
-A framework has been introduced to examine the issues developers discuss in relation to privacy legislation for future research~\citep{henning2023understanding}.
-The authors identified the relevant gap in the literature we are also discussing and intend to work on the reporting of issues related to personal data and data protection.
 GitHub commits relevant to privacy legislation were analyzed and various characteristics, such as differences between programming languages and terms and user rights appearing, were examined by~\cite{kapitsaki2024gdpr,kapitsaki2025evolution}.

 The most relevant related work can be found in the following three studies.
 Datler performed an automated classification of issues as GDPR-related~\citep{datler2023intended}.
 A total of 541 samples were manually labeled as GDPR-relevant or not and used to train a model, resulting in 2,260 labeled issues using 16 GDPR articles and manual labeling.
 The articles were then grouped into: general applicability, notice and consent, data subject control rights, data security, and organizational requirements.
 These groups were compared on various properties, including the number of comments and reactions.
 A survey with developers and an analysis of pull requests were used to understand how GDPR affects Open Source Software development~\citep{franke2024first,franke2024exploratory}.
 Data from 56 survey participants were analyzed, with developers commenting on the impact of GDPR on data management, time and costs, design, organization, and benefits.
 Regarding pull requests, it was found that GDPR-related pull requests have more development activity in terms of commits, additions, deletions, and files changed, as well as review activity, while their sentiment remains stable over time.
 652 GitHub issues were analyzed quantitatively and the relation between roles, resolutions and data protection issues were examined in a very recent work published after the completion of our work~\citep{hennig2026whos}.
 The authors focused on how often data protection topics are reported, what issues are reported, by whom, and how developers react.
 This work analyzed a smaller sample of collected issues and focused on developers' interaction, and not on the connection with user rights and principles, and specific concerns.